web-party/diamondu/storybook-migration-summary.md

 ## The Storybook automigration scripts were ran

+### Some migrations failed

-The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 7:
+The following commands failed and your Storybook configuration for these projects was not migrated to the latest version 7:

 -   `npx storybook@latest automigrate --config-dir .storybook`